software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > - Quiz with the provided id does not exist
 >
-> [Request parameters](https://www.baeldung.com/spring-request-param) are used to provide additional properties with the request.
-A common use-case for a request parameter is filtering a collection based on some property, for example `/messages?content=Hello`.
->
-> The endpoint should support an optional request parameter for filtering the questions of a quiz by a difficulty level.
-That is, if the request parameter is provided, only the questions with the provided difficulty level should be returned.
->
 > Create an issue for each task.
 Set the Sprint milestone and add the issues to the backlog.

 {: .important-title }